Total diet replacement: a week in the life & your TDR questions answered

 At Oviva, we use TDR to follow a low-calorie diet of around 800 calories a day.
 With the help of a coach, this method is easier to stick to compared to traditional calorie counting and strict portion control.
 Plus, it ensures you get all the nutrition you need for overall health.
 TDR may be challenging, but it offers fantastic results for those who successfully commit to it.

-How am I feeling before starting the experiment?
+How am I feeling before starting TDR?

 I must admit, I’m feeling a mix of excitement and nervousness.
 As a dietitian, I’m always encouraging my patients to make healthy choices, but now it’s time for me to experience it firsthand.